 Unlike other aspirants, I divided Pakistan Affairs into three parts: pre-history, post-history, and current.
 You need to give equal weightage to all three and identify the examiner’s interest by looking into papers of the last seven years.
 For pre-and post-history, I consulted the Pakistan Study of B. A level and for current, I preferred express tribune to dawn newspaper as per my senior suggestion, and it worked.

-Moreover, what an aspirant fails to schedule, in his/her preparation, is giving due time to MCQ portion.
-Even if MCQs are focused, ironically you wouldn’t find them all at one place.
+Moreover, what an aspirant fails to schedule, in his/her preparation, is giving due time to the MCQ portion.
+Even if MCQs are focused, ironically you wouldn’t find them all in one place.
 I came across a website through Nawa e Waqt that is purely designed for MCQ preparation as of now.
 Surprisingly, MCQs for all the past papers are altogether put up, so one doesn’t have to digress.
-That is when I started giving time to MCQs preparation as well, and luckily 18 questions were ditto same from what I prepared at Howfiv, which added straight 18 marks in my result, making me score high.
+That is when I started giving time to MCQs preparation as well, and luckily 18 questions were ditto the same as what I prepared at Howfiv, which added straight 18 marks in my result, making me score high.

 Q. How much helpful did you find academy coaching for preparation?

 Joining an academy to prepare for the CSS compulsory papers is futile and useless for aspirants who know how to present their opinions on the given topic.
 I, personally, had a horrible experience with academy coaching.
 Within two weeks, it was crystal clear to me that I had wasted my money.
 The qualifiers there had knowledge, but they didn’t tell students how to attempt the question in the exam.
-So, for all those students who trust themselves should keep themselves away from academies because they don’t only grab your hard-earned money but also your precious time and energy.
+So, all those students who trust themselves should keep themselves away from academies because they don’t only grab your hard-earned money but also your precious time and energy.

 Personally speaking, I don’t believe in ready-made things.
 The market is full of books and notes, and every Tom, Dick, and Harry has developed websites and apps.
 All of these things have made CSS preparation a monster for serious aspirants.
 To find the best out of them has become a bone of contention for aspirants.
 Nothing can help you score well unless you read and practice writing.
 I always ask my fellows to avoid these pieces of stuff.